 - 1. Presence is obligatory when assumed values are given in the data under the heading ASSUM or its derivatives and coded information is required, with or without free text.
-Otherwise, free text information may be given. - The format of the code is: (heading,reaction,quantity) Heading field: data heading to be defined.
-Reaction field and quantity field: coded as under the keyword REACTION (see Chapter 6). - 3.
-In the case of more than one assumed data heading (ASSUM1, ASSUM2, etc.) to be defined, each must be coded on a separate record, starting in column 12.
+Otherwise, free text information may be given. - 2.
+The format of the code is: (heading,reaction,quantity)

+Heading field: data heading to be defined.

+Reaction field: coded as under the keyword REACTION except that subfield 9 is always omitted.

+3. In the case of more than one assumed data heading (ASSUM1, ASSUM2, etc.) to be defined, each must be coded on a separate record, starting in column 12.

-ASSUMED (ASSUM1,79-AU-197(N,G)79-AU-198,,SIG,,MXW) (ASSUM2,92-U-235(N,F),,SIG,,MXW) ...
-DATA EN DATA ASSUM1 ASSUM2 ...
-AUTHOR.
+ASSUMED (ASSUM1,79-AU-197(N,G)79-AU-198,,SIG,,MXW) (ASSUM2,92-U-235(N,F),,SIG,,MXW)

+DATA EN DATA ASSUM1 ASSUM2 AUTHOR.
 Gives the authors of the work reported.
 See also LEXFOR, Author.